-- Cook onions, carrots and ginger in oil until starting to soften.
+- Cook the onions, carrots and ginger in oil until starting to soften.

-- Add curry powder and cook for a couple of minutes to bloom the spices.
+- Add the curry powder and cook for a couple of minutes to bloom the spices.

-- Add broth and simmer until carrots are tender.
+- Add the broth and simmer until carrots are tender.

-- Purée soup using an immersion blender or in batches using a standard blender.
+- Purée the soup using an immersion blender or in batches using a standard blender.

-- Add blended soup back to pot and stir in coconut milk and lime juice.
+- Stir in the coconut milk and lime juice.